mgsosna/mattsosna.com/_posts/computer_science/2021-08-12-CSDS-intro.md

 ### Theory
 Linked lists are another key data structure in computer science.
 Like arrays, a linked list is a group of values.
 But unlike arrays, the values in a linked list don't have to be the same type, and we don't need to know how big the list needs to be ahead of time.

 The core element of a linked list is a **node**, which contains 1) some data, and 2) a pointer to a location in memory.
 Specifically, _any_ location in memory.
-Here's a schematic for what that looks like.
-Note how the element sizes differ (four bytes for integers and floats, and one byte for chars), and how the last node points off into space (a [null pointer](https://en.wikipedia.org/wiki/Null_pointer)).
+Below, note how the element sizes differ (four bytes for integers and floats, and one byte for chars), and how the last node points off into space (a [null pointer](https://en.wikipedia.org/wiki/Null_pointer)).

 <center>
 <img src="{{  site.baseurl  }}/images/computer_science/ll1.png">
 </center>

-Each node in a list consists of some data, as well as pointer to the location of the next node in the list.
-So technically, it looks something like the diagram below.
-The red line of blocks is a section of your computer's RAM.
-The blue blocks are the nodes of our list, which consist of some data (the number in each block) and an orange _pointer_ to the location in memory for the next node of the list.
-The last node's pointer points to nowhere, indicating the end of the list.

-* Singularly linked lists
-* Doubly linked lists
+The flexibility of data types and list length make linked lists attractive, but this flexibility comes with a cost. **Typically only the _head_ of the list is exposed to a program, meaning there's no $O(1)$ retrieval** for any element besides the first node.
+This means that the 100th element requires 100 steps to reach, since we need to traverse the list from the start.

+If we want to get creative, we can make our linked lists more versatile by [adding pointers to the _previous_ nodes and exposing the tail](https://www.tutorialspoint.com/data_structures_algorithms/doubly_linked_list_algorithm.htm), or by [making the list circular](https://www.tutorialspoint.com/data_structures_algorithms/circular_linked_list_algorithm.htm).
+But overall, choosing linked lists over arrays means paying a cost for flexibility.

 ### Implementation
-Here's how we can implement a linked list in Python.
+To recreate a linked list in Python, we start with the node.
+There are only two pieces we need: the data the node holds, and a pointer to the next node in the list.
+We also add a `__repr__` method to make it easier to see what the node contains.

 {% include header-python.html %}
 ```python